-The honest answer is that AEO results are faster than SEO, but not immediate.
-Initial signals begin appearing in 2–6 weeks depending on the platform.
-Consistent, multi-platform visibility typically requires 3–6 months.
-Dominant authority in competitive categories takes 6–12 months of sustained effort.
+AEO results are faster than SEO but not immediate.
+Initial signals appear in 2-6 weeks depending on the platform.
+Consistent, multi-platform visibility requires 3-6 months.
+Dominant authority in competitive categories takes 6-12 months of sustained work.
+The most common mistake is quitting at day 45, right when the first citations start appearing.
+See per-engine tactics in How to Get Cited by ChatGPT, Perplexity, and Gemini, How to Get Cited by Claude, and the core definition in What is Generative Engine Optimization (GEO).

-What follows are the research-based milestones, the platform-specific timelines, and the factors that determine where you fall on that spectrum.
+Here are the research-based milestones, platform-specific timelines, and factors that determine where you fall on that spectrum.

 What is a realistic AEO timeline by platform?

-AEO timelines are not uniform across AI platforms.
-Each engine uses different methods for sourcing and updating information, which produces dramatically different time-to-citation windows.
-Fogtrail.ai's per-engine analysis (February 2026) provides the most detailed published breakdown for B2B SaaS — and the findings apply across industries:
+Each AI engine sources and updates information differently, which produces dramatically different time-to-citation windows.
+Fogtrail.ai’s per-engine analysis (February 2026) provides the most detailed published breakdown for B2B SaaS, and the findings apply across industries.

-Gemini and Claude: 4–8 weeks.
-These engines tend to be more selective but respond faster than ChatGPT to new content publication.
-Gemini weights recency heavily — a page updated with current pricing and timestamped claims can enter Gemini's citation pool faster than on other engines.
+Gemini and Claude: 4-8 weeks.
+These engines are more selective but respond faster than ChatGPT to new content.
+Gemini weights recency heavily: a page updated with current pricing and timestamped claims can enter Gemini’s citation pool faster than on other engines.
 Claude applies strict quality filters but favors company blogs and direct domain content over aggregators, which creates a direct path for high-quality original content.

 ChatGPT: 2-4 months minimum.
 ChatGPT relies more heavily on training data and domain authority than other engines, and its training updates are less frequent.
 For competitive queries in any established industry, ChatGPT disproportionately cites high-authority publications, review platforms, and market leaders.
 Newer domains or companies with limited third-party presence should expect 2-4 months before initial citations appear, with consistent presence requiring meaningful third-party corroboration (G2 reviews, press mentions, technical community references).

-According to AEO specialist Shanaz Begum, documenting her own AEO journey from zero citations publicly (AEO-REX, October 2025): "Even with perfect technical setup, AI discovery takes 6–12 weeks."
-She documented that even specialists in AEO do not circumvent the discovery window — the process requires structural work, publication, and time for AI systems to discover and evaluate the content.
+AEO specialist Shanaz Begum, documenting her own AEO journey from zero citations (AEO-REX, October 2025), wrote: “Even with perfect technical setup, AI discovery takes 6-12 weeks.”
+She showed that even specialists in AEO do not skip the discovery window.
+The process requires structural work, publication, and time for AI systems to discover and evaluate the content.

 What are the phase-by-phase milestones?

-The most consistent phase model across multiple AEO research sources (First Answer, February 2025; Relixir, October 2025; Astraresults, February 2026) breaks AEO results into three distinct phases:
+The most consistent phase model across multiple AEO research sources (First Answer, February 2025; Relixir, October 2025; Astraresults, February 2026) breaks into three distinct phases.

 Phase 1: Technical Foundation (Weeks 1-4)